Ladinux13/Ladino_Portafolio/README.md

   Spatio-temporal modeling of institutional risk evolution using transition matrices and spatial autocorrelation (Moran’s I, LISA).

 - **ML Models for Geographic Predictions**
-  Supervised learning applied to predict risk and socioeconomic variables at regional and local levels.
+  Supervised learning applied to predict variables at regional and local levels.

 - **Housing Price Prediction**
   Machine learning using spatial attributes and web-scraped housing data to estimate real estate prices.